shahednasser/awesome-resources/README.md

 - :wrench: [Squircley](https://squircley.app/): Start creating beautiful organic shapes ready to use for logos, icons and background images
 - :wrench: [BrandBird](https://www.brandbird.app/): An image editor for busy SaaS founders, who build in public!
 - :wrench: [Carbon](https://carbon.now.sh/): Create and share beautiful images of your source code.
 (An alternative of [Ray.so](https://ray.so/))
+- :wrench: [Excalidraw](https://excalidraw.com/): A virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.

 ### Talks and Podcasts